sheefanaaz123/British-Airways-Reviews/README.md

 # British-Airways-Reviews

+British Airways is one of the world's most renowned airlines.
+They provide quality service and flights to their passengers.
+One of the things that make British Airways stand out is their great customer service.
+They have provided customers with excellent service for more than a century.
+In fact, they have been voted the 'Best Airline in the World' by Skytrax for the past eleven years in a row!
+With their excellent customer service, luxurious seats, delicious food, and great destinations, it is no wonder that so many people fly with British Airways each year.
+Today, we are going to review the BA airline to help you decide whether to fly with them or not.
+We'll look at their service, flights, destinations, lounge and more!

 This project is a part of the Data Science virtual internship program offered by Forage with British Airways.

 The virtual Internship is divided into two main tasks: